ropensci-archive/roweb2/content/blog/2018-06-22-ropensci-at-meetings.md

   - R
 ---

 You can find members of the rOpenSci team at various meetings and workshops around the world.
-Come say 'hi', learn about how our [packages](https://ropensci.org/packages/) can enable your research, or about our process for open peer software [review and onboarding](https://github.com/ropensci/onboarding#ropensci-onboarding), how you can get connected with the [community](https://ropensci.org/community/) or tell us how we can help you do open and reproducible research.
+Come say 'hi', learn about how our software [packages](https://ropensci.org/packages/) can enable your research, or about our process for open peer software [review and onboarding](https://github.com/ropensci/onboarding#ropensci-onboarding), how you can get connected with the [community](https://ropensci.org/community/) or tell us how we can help you do open and reproducible research.

 <!--more-->